UPPMAX/HPC-python/docs/day2/install_packages.rst

 .. admonition:: Use cases of local general packages

-   - Packages, missing in the loaded Python module, that can be imported
+   - Packages, missing in the loaded Python module, that would not be specific for a research project.
-       - Ex: You usually use 3D data and ``xarray`` is not installed
-   - Packages, missing in the loaded Python module, which are not imported
-       - Ex: Jupyter or Spyder IDEs (not guaranteed to work for virtual environments though)
+   - Comment: You can include the package in a virtual environment as well.

 Typical workflow
 ................